-- USACE is revising the take map based on inputs received from the stakeholders.
-The revised take letter submittal to DWR is due mid May 2016 to acquire operation and maintenance (O&M) easements along the Morrison Creek alignment. - Florin Creek construction (contract 2D1) is scheduled to begin on May 2, 2016, and be completed by the end of September 2016.
-Work includes channel widening and lining.
+- USACE continued to revise the take map based on input received from the stakeholders.
+The schedule to send the take letter is delayed again, and is now expected in late June 2016.
+This effort is to acquire operation and maintenance easements along the Morrison Creek alignment. - The Florin Creek construction (contract 2D1) started on May 2, 2016, and is progressing on schedule.
+Construction is expected to be completed by the end of September 2016.
+The work includes channel widening, channel concrete lining, retaining walls, and installing sheer pile walls.